ACM Workshop on Wireless Security and Machine Learning (WiseML 2025)

 Yi Shi

-Blacksburg, VA, USA
+Arlington, VA, USA

 Steering Committee

-- Dr. Wenjing Lou, Virginia Tech
+- Dr. Wenjing Lou, Virginia Tech, VA, USA

-- Dr. Sennur Ulukus, University of Maryland
+- Dr. Sennur Ulukus, University of Maryland, MD, USA

-Technical Program Committee
+Technical Program Committee (TPC) Members:

 - Eyuphan Bulut, Virginia Commonwealth University, USA